Harishkumar4771/FOSS-Recruitment-2025/Readme.md

 ---

 ## Demo Screenshot / Output
-Add a screenshot of your project running, or copy-paste sample terminal output here.
+Screenshot of the output
+Refer image output.png

 ---

 ## AI Tools Used
-List any AI tools you used (if any).
-Example: ChatGPT, GitHub Copilot, Cursor, Gemini, etc.
-If not used, write "None".
+ChatGPT,Perplexity and Github Copilot

 ---

 ## Future Improvements
-Write how you would improve this project if you had more time.
-Example: Add more features, make a better design, connect to API, etc.
+Since,the project is devoloped based on my knowledge on linked list,the functions are written in time Complexity O(n^2),which makes larger inputs slower performance

+In future,it will have a GUI as well as functions can be modified with other methods with better time and space complexity.

 ---

 ## Notes for Reviewers
-Any extra note for the FOSS team.
-Example: "This project runs offline by default." or "Needs an internet connection."
+This project runs offline
+This project is inefficent for larger inputs.
+Code is designed based on normal test cases.

 ---

 ## Submission Checklist
 - [x] Cloned the Repository
-- [ ] Added my details (Name, PRN, Year, Branch)
+- [x] Added my details (Name, PRN, Year, Branch)
-- [ ] Wrote Problem Statement
+- [x] Wrote Problem Statement
-- [ ] Listed Features & Tech Stack
+- [x] Listed Features & Tech Stack
-- [ ] Added clear Run Instructions
+- [x] Added clear Run Instructions
-- [ ] Provided Demo Output (screenshot or text)
+- [x] Provided Demo Output (screenshot or text)
-- [ ] Listed AI tools used (or None)
+- [x] Listed AI tools used (or None)
-- [ ] Explained Future Improvements
+- [x] Explained Future Improvements
-- [ ] Project runs offline
+- [x] Project runs offline